 McCormick Square and a New Entertainment Era

 All the additions have made McCormick Place into the largest convention center in the United States.
 But the additions and redevelopment have always been a lightning rod for controversy.
 Much of that comes from McCormick Place’s location right across the I-55 freeway from Bronzeville.
 Not-so-accidentally-placed freeway overpass bridges walled this historically African-American neighborhood off from the gleaming convention center.
 The effect, seemingly, has been to make McCormick into a corporate island apart from its poorer, black neighbors.
-By contrast, the development of McCormick Place may have helped spur the gentrification of Prairie Avenue district just to its (unimpeded) north.
+By contrast, the development of McCormick Place may have helped spur the gentrification of the Prairie Avenue district just to its (unimpeded) north.

 The just-opened additions of the Marquis Marriott hotel and Wintrust Arena continue this once-per-decade cycle of additions and updates in the history of McCormick Place.
 But we’re also seeing a new dimension to this anodyne corporate sphere.
 McPier, the government agency that runs McCormick Place and Nayy Pier, decided to rename the whole neighborhood.
 Thus was “McCormick Square” born.
 This “new” neighborhood encompasses the convention center and its new hotel and arena.
 The old Motor Row strip along Michigan Avenue, where many buildings are being reopened as bars, restaurants, and clubs, is also in McCormick Square.

-Increasingly, the goals seems to be to integrate McCormick Place into the fabric of daily city life.
+Increasingly, the goal seems to be to integrate McCormick Place into the fabric of daily city life.
 I’ll be curious to see how many locals spend their time and money there in the future.
 If anything, be sure to check back in ten years when the next massive addition just might be underway.

 – Alex Bean, Content Manager and Tour Guide